 However, as time passed and interest among the core team and some close friends and colleagues grew, they realized they had what they needed to launch the company.

-“We are starting our business with all private funding,” Michele says.
+“We started our business with all private funding,” Michele says.
 “So we get to call all the shots.”

 It’s a welcome shift after a long, successful, but decidedly corporate career.

 When Michele graduated from Texas A&M University in 1986 with a degree in chemical engineering, she got a job at Amoco — right about the time oil prices crashed.
 So when the company asked if she would move to Wyoming, to a town of 8,000, her response was a resounding yes.

 She was one of only six college graduates Amoco hired that year.
 She would have gone pretty much anywhere to have a job.